Airports in Pakistan

 Airport Details:

-Airport Avenue in Islamabad houses the Islamabad International Airport.
-The IIAP covers an area of 19 square kilometers and has 15 passenger boarding bridges, 15 remote bays, and three remote bays for air cargo, in addition to the ability to accommodate two double-deckers Airbus A380s, the largest aircraft in the world.
-There are two 3600-meter-long runways at the airport.
+Airport Avenue in Islamabad houses the Islamabad International Airport (IIAP).
+The IIAP covers an area of 19 square kilometers and has 15 passenger boarding bridges, 15 remote bays, and three remote bays for air cargo.
+It can also accommodate two double-decker Airbus A380s, the largest aircraft in the world.
+The airport has two 3600-meter-long runways.

 Operating Airlines: